MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/step-7-windows-and-office-as-a-service.md

 <table>
 <thead>
 <td><img src="media/desktop-deployment-center-home-media/desktop-deployment-center-home-media-10.png" alt="Step 7" height="144" width="144" /></td>
-<td><p><strong>Step 7: Preparing for Windows and Office as a Service</strong></p>
+<td><p><strong>Step 7: Windows and Office Servicing</strong></p>
 <p>Both Windows 10 and Office 365 ProPlus continually add new capabilities to keep bringing user experiences and security forward with the latest innovations.
 Learn how to stay current with semi-annual and monthly updates, how the new servicing model works and the tools and options you have.</p></td>
 <td><a href="https://aka.ms/ddev7" target="_blank"><img src="media/desktop-deployment-center-home-media/desktop-deployment-center-home-media-20.png" alt="Step 7" height="130" width="231" /></a></td>
 </thead>
 </table>

 >[!NOTE]
->Windows and Office as a Service is the seventh step in our recommended deployment process wheel covering the planning aspects of preparing for semi-annual updates to features.
+>Windows and Office Servicing is the seventh step in our recommended deployment process wheel covering the planning aspects of preparing for semi-annual updates to features.
 To see the full desktop deployment process, visit the [Modern Desktop Deployment Center](https://aka.ms/HowToShift).
 >

 Both Windows 10 and Office 365 ProPlus introduce new servicing options, support models and update timelines.
 These changes simplify the process for staying current on the latest features.
 Along with these updates are new configuration options to enable servicing plans that meet your needs.